Definition of Reinsurance

-- Laws of some states may provide restriction on the number of policies to be issued for a specific risk category.
-Insurance regulatory is said to be very strict in terms of compliance with the law.
-Thus, the insurance company offer to transfer the risk in case they are about to cross the threshold of risk.
+- Laws of some states may provide restrictions on the number of policies to be issued for a specific risk category.
+Insurance regulations are said to be very strict in terms of compliance with the law.
+Thus, the insurance company offers to transfer the risk in case they are about to cross the threshold of risk.
 Such transfer opens space for more policies to be issued.

 Functions of Reinsurance

-Some of the key functions of reinsurance are discussed as below:
+Some of the key functions of reinsurance are discussed below:

-- It helps the main insurer to grow or multiply in terms of volume of premium.
+- It helps the main insurer to grow or multiply in terms of the volume of premiums.

-- It protects the main insurer from catastrophe to occur.
+- It protects the main insurer from catastrophes occurring.

-- It increases the capacity to assume more risks & to issue to more policies.
+- It increases the capacity to assume more risks & to issue more policies.

-- It provides a great stability to the profits of insurance business.
+- It provides great stability to the profits of the insurance business.

 - Distribution of risk to big players.